alexandair/entra-powershell-docs/docs/conceptual/quickstart-entra-powershell.md

 Connect-Entra -Scopes 'User.Read.All'
 ```

-To see all the possible options, refer to the [authentication][auth-methods] options.
+To see all the possible options, refer to the [authentication](authentication-methods.md) article.

 ## Find all available commands